bonjorno7/3dn-bip/docs/reference.md

     new_safe():
         Description:
-            Attempt to create a new empty preview, otherwise return the specified preview if it already exists in the collection.
+            Return the specified preview if it already exists in the collection.
+            Create it otherwise.

         Arguments:
             name (str): The name (unique id) identifying the preview.